googlemaps/extended-component-library/README.md

 External contributions are not yet accepted for this repository.
 See [contributing guide] for more info.

+## Attribution

+As a reminder, you must comply with all applicable attribution requirements for the Google Maps Platform API(s) and SDK(s) used by the Extended Component Library.

 ## Terms of Service

 This library uses Google Maps Platform services.
 Use of Google Maps Platform services through this library is subject to the Google Maps Platform [Terms of Service].